Singapore–United Kingdom relations: Defence

 Since 1971, the two countries have co-operated militarily through the Five Power Defence Arrangements, which involve annual joint exercises with other partners Malaysia, Australia and New Zealand.
 The UK has a defence attache in Singapore and a logistics supply depot, known as the British Defence Singapore Support Unit (BDSSU), in Sembawang.
 In contrast, Singapore has no military attache in their High Commission in London.
-An EU Centre report suggests that Singapore's defence attache to the UK is located in the Embassy in Paris.
+An EU Centre report suggests that Singapore's defence attache to the UK is located in the embassy in Paris.
 A recent news report stated that the UK wished to increase its defence cooperation with Singapore.

 Trade and investment

 Singapore is the United Kingdom's largest trading partner in Southeast Asia, with two thirds of UK exports to this region flowing into Singapore.
 UK exports of goods only to Singapore in 2010 were valued at £3.29billion, a 15% increase from 2009 while imports of goods from Singapore in 2010 were valued at £3.99billion, an 18% increase from 2009.
 The top exports of UK goods to Singapore are power generating machinery, beverages and general industrial machinery while the top exported goods from Singapore were organic chemical, power generating machinery and office machines.
 As of 2009, Singapore was the UK's 11th largest market for services exports.

 There are few import tariffs from Singapore who supports the World Trade Organization process fully.
 Singapore was the first ASEAN country to commence negotiations with the EU for a bilateral Free Trade Agreement (FTA).
+The two countries signed a continuity free trade agreement on 10 December 2020, which came into effect on 1 January 2021.
+The United Kingdom has completed negotiations to accede to Comprehensive and Progressive Agreement for Trans-Pacific Partnership on 31 March 2023, of which Singapore is a founding member.

+The UK and Singapore have signed a Digital Economy Agreement (DEA).
+As a result of the agreement, businesses and consumers can now benefit from: open digital markets, including guaranteed tariff-free flow of digital content, free flow of trusted data guaranteed protections for personal data and intellectual property, and cheaper trade through the adoption of digital trading systems.

 The UK is the fourth largest foreign investor in Singapore with cumulative stock of £23.5 billion at end 2009.
 There are over 31,000 British nationals and some 700 British companies in Singapore.
 Many of the major long-term British investors have increased their footprint in Singapore recently, including Barclays, Dyson, HSBC, Rolls-Royce, Shell and Standard Chartered.
 There has also been a significant increase in the number of British SMEs entering the market and British universities establishing collaborative partnerships with Singapore's educational institutions.

 The UK attracts over two thirds of all Singaporean investment into the European Union with a cumulative stock of £20.6 billion with financial and insurance services, real estate and ICT being the most significant sectors.